A roadmap to reclaiming my attention, time, and intimacy

 - I ditched my Kindle and I am making a Libre e-reader

 - Journal of my progress

 Delete accounts on proprietary platforms

-I want to delete accounts on proprietary platforms and replace them with free/libre and open-source software (FLOSS.)
+I want to delete accounts on proprietary platforms and replace them with Libre software ran by non-profit (not private companies.)

 Also, a solution I’ve found to be effective: do not replace software you want to quit - just stop using them.
 See example below: Facebook, Google Drive, smartphone, etc.